 I am always inspired by the colours and flavours of the Pacific and its many islands ... and also by the earthy tones and textures of New Zealand.

 I am in my element when I'm painting, drawing, writing and creating.
 And more recently, when creating wearable art.
-Also when savouring good food and wine with family and friends, and being a kid again with my own kids.
+Also when savouring good food and wine with family and friends, and have always enjoyed being a kid again with my own kids (they're now adults!)

-I enjoy horse racing, skiing, cooking and writing, as well as keeping my heart and mind open to new innovative ideas.
-Inventing and investigating possibilities beyond the known is something I love to do ... forever creativating!
+When I'm not "creativating" I enjoy horse racing, skiing, cooking and writing, as well as keeping my heart and mind open to new innovative ideas.
+Inventing and investigating possibilities beyond the known is something I love to do ... actually, I'm forever creativating!